 All services operate daily.

-EP numbered trains are ETS Platinum services, with fewer stops, but a more expensive price.
+EP numbered trains are ETS Platinum services, with fewer stops, but a more expensive ticket price.

-EG numbered trains are ETS Gold services with more frequent stoops, so they are the cheaper of the two options.
+EG numbered trains are ETS Gold services with more frequent stops, so they are the cheaper of the two options.

 All ETS trains in Malaysia are the same class, so the price difference in tickets is only for the different types of service - Gold or Platinum.